 Tourist infrastructure is very well-organised here, so there is no particular need to book ahead, except at peak times (Dec – Feb), though a little planning and research is always a good idea!

 However, we do realise that many people prefer the peace of mind of knowing that everything is organised before they leave home; or don’t wish to waste their precious holiday time dealing with local sales people.
 For this reason, we offer the ability to pre-book individual tours and create your own itinerary.
-There are pages and pages of ideas for you to research on this site; we can also provide further guidance with our (paid) travel consultancy service.
-Send us your schedule and requirements and we will work with you to create the best itinerary for your needs.
+There are pages and pages of ideas for you to research on this site, along with timings and prices clearly displayed.

 Before booking anything in advance (while in Krabi or online), we would caution that the weather in Krabi can be unpredictable, even in high season, so your expectations of a sunny island-hopping trip may be dashed.
 In addition, tour operators never refund for rain, other than in the rare cases where the conditions are so bad that the entire tour needs to be cancelled.
 Our advice would be to do your research, check the forecast in the week before you travel, and book everything then.